dr-aryone/fortdox/README.md

 > 0 0 * * * /path/to/server/backup.sh

 Save and quit.
 The crontab will now run the backup code every night at 00:00.

+## Backup on Ubuntu

+NOTE: If on startup Elasticsearch complains about not being able to allocate enough memory.
+Simply `sudo vim /etc/elasticsearch/jvm.options` and change:
+  > -Xms2g --> -Xms1g
+    -Xmx2g --> -Xmx1g

+Locate backup.sh and give it executable permissions `chmod +x backup.sh`.

+Then give the user ownership over /etc/elasticsearch with `chown -R <user> /etc/elasticsearch`.

+Now create the backup directory where you want it `sudo mkdir /var/elasticsearch_backup` and set priviliges for that folder `chmod 777 /var/elasticsearch_backup`.

+Elasticsearch can now write to elasticsearch_backup.
+But the location needs to be specified in elasticsearch.yml.

+Open elasticsearch with your favorite editor `vim /etc/elasticsearch/elasticsearch.yml`.
+And under Paths set the following:
+  > path.repo /var/elasticsearch_backup

+Now restart Elasticsearch manually with the following commands:

+  Stop `sudo systemctl stop elasticsearch.service`

+  Start `sudo systemctl start elasticsearch.service`

+Now it should work, if not Happy Googeling!

 #Building installer